constantinpape/z5/README.md

 - No thread / process synchonization -> writing to the same chunk in parallel will lead to undefined behavior.
 - The N5 varlength array is not supported yet.
-- Supports only little endianness for the zarr format.
+- Supports only little endianness and C-order for the zarr format.

 ## A note on axis ordering